-download our affiliation form from here and return it to scholarships@smallpeicetrust.org.uk.
+download our affiliation form from here and return it to schools@smallpeicetrust.org.uk (or schools@smallpeicetrust.org.uk for community youth organisations).
 Once we receive your form you will be sent details of how to submit applicants or contact schools@smallpeicetrust.org.uk at to arrange for your local Arkwright Liaison Officer to visit your school to meet the Head Teacher and/or Head of a relevant STEM Department to discuss the Arkwright Engineering Scholarships before you decide to affiliate with Arkwright.